 12. Who can I contact for further information?

 In the first instance always contact your child’s Class Teacher.
-The SENCo is also pleased to discuss concerns with parents.
+The SENDCo is also pleased to discuss concerns with parents.
 The school has an SEN Governor.
 The LEA employs SEN Officers who administer EHC Plans.
 We would hope that concerns can always be addressed through school but we have a school Complaints Policy.

 13. How will the school prepare and support my child to join the school, transfer to a new school or the next stage of education and life?

 Our school works closely with all settings at the time of transition.
 We have meetings for parents before children enter the school system.
 Extra visits can be arranged for pupils with SEN. In the same way we work closely with secondary schools to ensure smooth transition and transfer of relevant information.
-Children with SEN are able to have additional visits where needed.
+Children with SEN are often able to have additional visits where needed.

 14. How are the school’s resources allocated and matched to children’s special educational needs?